Helichrysum petiolare

-Helichrysum petiolare, the licorice-plant or liquorice plant, is a species of flowering plant in the family Asteraceae, native to South Africa — where it is known as imphepho — and naturalized in parts of Portugal and the United States.
+Helichrysum petiolare, the licorice-plant or liquorice plant, is a species of flowering plant in the family Asteraceae.
+It is a subshrub native to the Cape Provinces of South Africa — where it is known as imphepho — and to Angola, Zambia, and Zimbabwe.
+It is naturalized in parts of Portugal and the United States.
 Growing to about 45 cm high and 150 cm broad, it is a trailing evergreen subshrub with furry grey-green leaves and small white flowers.
 Other common names include silver-bush everlastingflower, trailing dusty miller and kooigoed.
-The foliage has a faint licorice aroma, but Helichrysum petiolare is not closely related to the true liquorice plant, Glycyrrhiza glabra.
+The foliage has a faint licorice aroma, but Helichrysum petiolare is not closely related to true liquorice, Glycyrrhiza glabra, from which liquorice candy is made.

 Cultivation

 It is cultivated for its foliage and as groundcover.
 This plant prefers sun to partial shade with well drained soil, being susceptible to root rot.
 It is hardy to zones 9-11, in mild or coastal areas where temperatures do not fall below freezing for extended periods.
 It requires a sheltered position in full sun.